Mark S. Peterson, Ph.D.

 - President-Elect/President, Mississippi Chapter of the American Fisheries Society.
 1992-94.

 - Professor (August 2002-present).
-Department of Coastal Sciences, The University of Southern Mississippi, Ocean Springs, MS. Duties include development of a research program in fisheries resource ecology and ecological physiology.
+Division of Coastal Sciences, The University of Southern Mississippi, Ocean Springs, MS. Duties include development of a research program in fisheries resource ecology and ecological physiology.
 Teaching responsibilities include Marine Ichthyology, Ecology of Fishes, Coastal Processes II, and Topics in Fisheries Ecology (http://gcrl.usm.edu/contacts/view_vitae.php?id=281 for descriptions of topics examined in the Topics in Fisheries Ecology class).

 - Associate Research Scientist.
 (Dec.1994-July 1998).
 Gulf Coast Research Laboratory, Institute of Marine Sciences, The University of Southern Mississippi, Ocean Springs, MS.